processing/processing-library-template/docs/develop.md

     2. have Processing library dependencies

     This variable is in the editable section, in case the location determined is incorrect.
-A symptom of an incorrect `sketchbookLocation` is that your library does not show up in the Contribution Manager in Processing, after being installed.
+A symptom of an incorrect `sketchbookLocation` is that your library does not show up as a contributed library Processing, after being installed.
 Please look at our [troubleshooting guide](troubleshooting.md) if you suspect this is the case.

 ## Creating examples